KWJJ-FM: Change in ownership

 In 1996, Seattle-based Fisher Communications bought KWJJ-AM-FM for $35 million.
 Fisher continued the mainstream country format on KWJJ-FM and briefly continued the classic country format on KWJJ (AM).
 The following year, KWJJ (AM) was rebranded as hot talk KOTK.

 In 2003, Fisher Communications sold KOTK and KWJJ-FM to Entercom for $44 million.
 Entercom changed KOTK into an all-sports station, KFXX.
 KWJJ-FM continued as a country outlet.
 On January 6, 2004, KWJJ-FM rebranded as "99.5 The Wolf".

 Jingles and imaging

 KWJJ uses the "Reelworld One Country" jingles package and imaging service after dropping the "IQ Beats" custom package in 2009.
 Sweepers are done by Emily Mcintosh and Jack Murphy.
 This is Mcintosh's tenth country client and her fifth "Wolf" station to do sweepers and custom liners.

 HD Radio

 KWJJ broadcasts in the HD Radio format.
-The station carries two co-owned sports radio stations on its subchannels; KWJJ-FM HD2 airs a simulcast of KRSK, known as "The Fan".
+The station carries two co-owned sports radio stations on its subchannels; KWJJ-FM HD2 formerly aired a simulcast of KRSK, known as "The Fan".
 On October 26, 2015, KWJJ-FM HD3 launched with a simulcast of KMTT, known as "910 ESPN Portland."
+As of November 2025, KWJJ-FM HD2 switched to Audacy's "Channel Q" LGBTQ service.
+KWJJ-FM HD3 has since been turned off.